urql-graphql/urql/docs/basics/core.md

 ---
-title: Core Usage
+title: Core / Node.js
 order: 3
 ---

-# Core
+# Core and Node.js Usage

 The `@urql/core` package contains `urql`'s `Client`, some common utilities, and some default _Exchanges_.
 These are the shared, default parts of `urql` that we will be using no matter which